xragua/laex_detect_lines_isis/README.md

     isis> create_line_model("test");
     ```

-4. We define our complete model:
+4. We define our complete model, as an example, that could be:

     ```isis
     isis> fit_fun("(tbnew(1)+constant(1)*tbnew(2))*(powerlaw(1)+bbody(1)+bbody(2)+linemodel)");